bio-tools/biotoolsDocs/governance.rst

 Governance
 ==========
 bio.tools follows a simple `governance model <https://bio.tools/governance>`_ of three tiers under the leadership of the `Danish ELIXIR node <http://elixir-denmark.org>`_ (Professor Søren Brunak, Head of Node).
-Development on the ground is led by two Technical Coordinators: `Emil Rydza <mailto:ekry@dtu.dk>`_ is leading the software development and `Jon Ison <mailto:jison@cbs.dtu.dk>`_ is leading the collaborations and content, in close collaboration with the registry core developers (see below) and `EDAM core developers <https://github.com/edamontology/edamontology#governance-of-edam>`_.
+Development on the ground is led by two Technical Coordinators: `Emil Rydza <mailto:ekry@dtu.dk>`_ is leading the software development and `Jon Ison <mailto:jison@cbs.dtu.dk>`_ is leading the collaborations and content, in close collaboration with the registry core developers (see below) and `EDAM developers <https://github.com/edamontology/edamontology#governance-of-edam>`_.

 If you’d like to get involved with the project please mail registry-core@elixir-dk.org.